 These forms are essential when there are no farm family successors.
 Without a will, for example, state law determines how property is distributed.
 That happens without consideration of the owner’s wishes.

 A living will is the most common medical advanced directive.
 This type of document directs your medical care if you can’t do so yourself.
 “A living will should completely describe health care preferences.
 You may opt to refuse treatment in some cases, for example.
-A living will documents those preferences,” Patton said.
+A living will documents those preferences,” Hamilton said.

 Work with a trusted advisor